youwen5/web/CONTRIBUTING.md

 We use [nightly
 Rust](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html) in order to farm clout amongst Rustaceans.
+(The nightly Rust compiler is required for [the nightly Exit Status error](https://doc.rust-lang.org/std/process/struct.ExitStatus.html)).

 A `rust-toolchain.toml` file is provided on a best-effort basis but the source of truth for the Rust compiler and tooling version is whatever version is pinned by `fenix` in `flake.lock`.